ioer-dresden/jupyter-book-nfdi4biodiversity/CONTRIBUTING.md

 # Contributing

 This project is a collaborative team effort, and we want to make contributing as easy as possible.
-This page provides a small workthrough for contributing to the [IOER RDC Geospatial Training Materials](https://training.fdz.ioer.info).
+This page provides a small workthrough for contributing to the [IOER FDZ Geospatial Training Materials](https://training.fdz.ioer.info).
 Please note that you currently need to request access in order to participate.
 Please contact the IOER team.

 ![Mountain picture](resources/cover_image.jpg)
 *Made with❤️, Collaboration, and Open Source Software.
 Picture: 2021 Alexander Dunkel*